-“Have a hot cup of tea, preferably with no caffeine,” Wei said.
+“Have a hot cup of tea, preferably with no caffeine,” Wei says.
 “And put the smart phone away and just spend a few minutes focusing on the flavor of tea, the temperature, noticing everything about the cup.”

 6. Go outside for a few minutes.

-“If someone is feeling very stressed and they have the chance to change their environment, get fresh air, see nature — water, trees — they should,” Tello told TODAY.
+“If someone is feeling very stressed and they have the chance to change their environment, get fresh air, see nature — water, trees — they should,” Tello tells TODAY.
 “Exercise, take a brisk walk.”

 This strategy is great for people who feel restless or unable to concentrate and there are studies to support its effectiveness, she adds.